adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 ```
 ## Run the code

-To run application, enter command the following command
+To run application, enter command the following command.

 `$ python newsdb.py`

 Open any internet browser like Chrome, Firefox or internet explorer and open URL

 `localhost:8000`.

 Search tab gives the option to select from all the three tasks.
 Select one of the task and click the search button.

 ## Results

 Results of these tasks can be seen on the browser and the terminal running the application at the same time.
-In order to save these results to output.txt type this command
+In order to save these results to output.txt type this command.

 `$ python newsdb.py > ouytput.txt`

 ## Simpler solution with printserver.py

-Github repo also contains a file named `printserver.py_`.
+Github repo also contains a file named `printserver.py`.
 This file is rather a simple file without an http web server.
 It only prints the required tasks on terminal by using this command.

 `$ python printserver.py`

 In order to print this data in an output.txt file repeat previous command with printserver.py.

 `$ python printserver.py > output.txt`

 ## SQL Commands